 Is it true that vegetable oil can cause plant death?

 Vegetable oil is a benign insecticide that works well in modest amounts.
-To deter pests from devouring your plants, spray it on the plant leaves.
+To deter pests from devouring your plants, spray them on the leaves.
 It should not, however, be poured on the ground.
 The oil prevents oxygen and nutrients from reaching the body.
-As a result, in order for the plant to live, it will have to put in more effort.
-Although a large amount of oil would be required to completely kill the plant, there are other options for disposing of your cooking oil.
+As a result, it will have to put in more effort for the plant to live.
+Although a large amount of oil would be required to kill the plant completely, there are other options for disposing of your cooking oil.

-In this post, we discussed what cooking oil is, why disposing of it properly is important and how to safely and responsibly get rid of it.
-If you’d like to learn more about range hoods, check out our full blog here.
-Stay safe!
+In this post, we discussed what cooking oil is, why disposing of it properly is important, and how to safely and responsibly get rid of it.
+Here are some key takeaways: